jgauffin/Griffin.Data/docs/Configuration/HasOne.md

 }
 ```

-The tables are the same, except the extra field in the parent table.
+The tables are the same except for the extra field in the parent table.

 ```sql
 create table SomeParents